 In 1991, however, a new owner purchased the Aztec.
 With patience, hard work, and creativity, the new proprietor brought the motel back to working condition as a short- and long-term-stay motel.

 The motel was sold in 2005 to a developer who planned to raze the old hotel to build townhouses.
 However, Route 66 enthusiasts and historic preservationists lobbied to save the old auto court.
 The city of Albuquerque then stepped in and saved the El Vado.
-Today, plans are being made to refurbish the site in a mixed-use development that includes a community food court, an amphitheater, a boutique motel and a small events center.
+Plans were made to refurbish the site in a mixed-use development that includes a community food court, an amphitheater, a boutique motel and a small events center.
 The “new” El Vado celebrated its grand opening in July 2018.

 In 1959, Albuquerque’s vintage Route 66 suffered a blow when I-40 plowed through the city, circumventing the narrow road of Route 66.
 Though many of the Route 66-era roadside architecture was lost with the advent of the interstate, Albuquerque still provides a number of Mother Road icons as well as a wealth of historical sites for the nostalgic traveler.